 Nominal and Ordinal data have 2 categories each, namely; the matched category and the unmatched category.
 The matched category groups variables with similarities, while the unmatched category or independent category does a random grouping of variables.

 Nominal data and ordinal data are used in areas of research where categorical data are generated.
-Settings, where they are both used, include social sciences, behavioural sciences, government agencies and business settings.
-Data is collected from people by testing, observation, surveys or questionnaires.
+Settings, where they are both used, include social sciences, behavioral sciences, government agencies, and business settings.
+Data is collected from people by testing, observation, surveys, or questionnaires.

-They are both visualised or analysed graphically through with pie chart and bar chart.
-Although ordinal data can also be visualised with grayscale, mosaic, etc., The pie chart and bar chart are the common visualisation techniques are used to analyse percentage and frequency.
+They are both visualized or analyzed graphically through with pie charts and bar charts.
+Although ordinal data can also be visualized with grayscale, mosaic, etc., The pie chart and bar chart is the common visualization techniques used to analyze percentage and frequency.

-Both nominal and ordinal data can be analysed using percentage and frequency (i.e. mode).
+Both nominal and ordinal data can be analyzed using percentage and frequency (i.e. mode).
 The modal value of these two data types is conclusive.